jessegmeyerlab/proteomics-tutorial/manuscript.md

 This is particularly meaningful for identifying more peptides within a given time frame, such as capture more precursors from co-eluted peptides in the same liquid chromatography peak.
 Currently, Bruker is the primary provider of commercial mass spectrometers that utilizing TIMS-tof technology.
 (TIMS-tof pro, TIMS-tof pro2, SCP.  etc.).

+#### 10.5.4 Structures for Lossless Ion Manipulation (SLIM)
+A final type of ion mobility invented by Richad Smith and team at Pacific Northwest National Labs is called SLIM [@DOI:10.1021/ac502054p].
+This technology uses printed circuit boards to confine ions in long path lengths for high resolution ion mobility.
+Ions can be passed through the board multiple times to achieve over 1 km of pathlength for IMS separation [@DOI:10.1021/acs.analchem.7b00185].
+This technology is currently under commercial development by Mobilion known as Mobie [@DOI:10.1021/jasms.0c00434].